 For the first offense, you can face six to nine months in jail.
 Your third offense, however, carries up to one year in prison.
 Also, your license will be suspended, which means that you will encounter further costs in public transportation or ride-sharing with others until you have a license to drive.

 Most people do not realize the burden that comes with a DUI conviction.
 If convicted, you will have a criminal record, which must be disclosed on job applications.
 Even if your DUI happened three years ago, it could affect your ability to get a job – especially if that job requires driving, or if your employer needs to insure you.

 Speak with a DUI Defense Attorney

 To avoid the harsh penalties, jail time and other burdens associated with a DUI conviction, contact a Jacksonville criminal defense attorney.
-The Law Office of Timothy Armstrong, P.A. can assist you with your case.
+The Armstrong Law Group, P.A. can assist you with your case.
 Call us to schedule a consultation 24 hours per day, seven days per week at 904-356-8618 or fill out our online contact form and we will be in touch with you shortly.